 - The service of court documents and the taking of evidence.

-On the issue of jurisdiction, EU rules lay down detailed provisions which determine which courts are to have jurisdiction and these are now largely contained in the Brussels Regulation.
+On the issue of jurisdiction, EU rules lay down detailed provisions that determine which courts are to have jurisdiction and these are now largely contained in the Brussels Regulation.
 The general rule is that the defendant should be sued in the courts of the member state where it is domiciled.
 If, therefore, the claimant is domiciled in England but the defendant is domiciled in Italy, the presumption is that the defendant should be sued in its home state, Italy.
 The parties are, however, free to agree that the courts of a particular country are to have jurisdiction (and the rules give effect to that choice) subject to various qualifications, for example in relation to disputes about real property or concerning the constitution of companies.